English cricket team in India in 2001–02

-The England national cricket team toured India in 2001-02, playing a three-match Test series and six-match ODI series versus India.
+The England national cricket team toured India in 2001–02, playing a three-match Test series and six-match ODI series versus India.

 Background

 The tour schedule was announced on 12 September 2001.
 England were to play three three-day tour games ahead of the Test series and three one-day games before the ODI series.
 The five-match ODI series was converted into a six-match affair after a demand by the Board of Control for Cricket in India (BCCI) to play the final ODI at the Eden Gardens in Kolkata.
 After an initial disagreement, the England and Wales Cricket Board agreed to the demand after the BCCI was reported as saying that India would not honour their commitment to play four Tests in England next summer.

 Squads

 A 16-man England squad for the India and New Zealand Test series was announced in late August 2001.
 Two uncapped players, Essex wicket-keeper James Foster and Yorkshire off-spinner Richard Dawson were included for the first time, while Lancashire wicket-keeper Warren Hegg was recalled to the squad.
 On 17 October, England's 16-man squad for the ODI series was announced.
-It included the same side that toured Zimbabwe earlier that month, with additions of Andrew Caddick, Darren Gough, Ashley Giles, Michael Vaughan and Craig White.
+It included the same side that toured Zimbabwe earlier that month, with additions of Andy Caddick, Darren Gough, Ashley Giles, Michael Vaughan and Craig White.
 Paul Grayson, James Kirtley, Mark Ramprakash, Ryan Sidebottom and Chris Silverwood were omitted.
-Amidst questions regarding security of the players, Andrew Caddick and James Foster decided not to tour India and declared themselves unavailable on 30 October.
+Amidst questions regarding security of the players, Caddick and Robert Croft decided not to tour India and declared themselves unavailable on 30 October.
 They were replaced by Somerset pace-bowler Richard Johnson and Gloucestershire off-spinner Martyn Ball.
 Giles, White and James Ormond who were nursing injuries were declared fit on 7 November.
 Graham Thorpe left for England just before the Second Test due to "personal" reasons and was replaced by Michael Vaughan.
 On 3 January 2002, The England squad was announced again for the ODI series.
 The core of the team that played the Test series was retained.
 Additionally, Caddick and Thorpe, who made themselves available, were added to the squad, while White who sustained an injury was excluded.

 The Indian selectors named a 14-man squad for the First Test on 27 November.
 From the squad that toured South Africa earlier that season, four pace-bowlers were dropped and Javagal Srinath was recovering from an injury.
 Maharashtra and Kerala pace-bowlers Iqbal Siddiqui and Tinu Yohannan respectively were included in the squad alongside Railways all-rounder Sanjay Bangar.
 Virender Sehwag, who was included for the First test despite a one-match ban on him, was dropped from the squad.
 He returned for the Second Test with Srinath, the latter replacing an injured Bangar.
 An India 14-man ODI squad announced on 14 January for the first three ODIs.
 Rahul Dravid pulled out of the series due to shoulder injury.
 Wicket-keeper Ajay Ratra and Tamil Nadu batsman Hemang Badani were new inclusions to the squad.